Learning & Guidance | Skyla Credit Union

 via The Skimm

-• Spending More Than You Make: Do you tend to spend more than what you make on your paycheck and turn to credit cards to spend some more?
+• You Spend More Than You Earn: Do you tend to spend more than what you make on your paycheck and turn to credit cards to spend some more?
 This could be where you fail to recognize your spending style and triggers.
 By tracking your expenses for a month (or even a week) will give you a good idea of where your money is going each paycheck.
 It'll also highlight the unnecessary expenses to help determine what's truly important and what you can stop buying.

 best budgeting tools: